 Kids Ski Free in Colorado

 In Colorado, fifth graders get three kids ski free days at 20 participating resorts, including Copper Mountain and Steamboat.
 Plus, there’s no processing fee.
 Sixth graders are also eligible for $125, which entitles them to FOUR free days at participating resorts.
 Register at Colorado Ski Country.
 Bonus: Kids in kindergarten through fifth grade can also take advantage of free skiing with the Epic SchoolKids Pass.
 The pass offers four days of skiing and riding at five top-rated Colorado ski resorts: Vail, Beaver Creek, Breckenridge, Keystone, and Crested Butte.

 Colorado Ski Hotel Pick: Park Hyatt Beaver Creek

 Kids Ski Free in Idaho

-In Idaho, fifth and sixth graders can ski free at 18 resorts — and you don’t have to be a state resident to take advantage of this deal, either!
+In Idaho, fifth and sixth graders can ski free at 18 resorts—and you don’t have to be a state resident to take advantage of this deal!
 Fifth graders can ski free for three consecutive days; sixth graders get two days free.
 To receive your ski-free passes, sign up at Ski Idaho.
-A $15 processing fee applies.
+An $18 processing fee applies.

 Kids Ski Free in Maine

-In Maine, there’s a program called WinterKids, with kids ski free offers for fifth, sixth and seventh graders after a $20 processing fee is paid.
+In Maine, there’s a program called WinterKids, with kids ski free offers for fifth, sixth and seventh graders after a $35 processing fee is paid.
 The program, valued at more than $3,000, provides each child with a one-day pass at participating resorts, which include popular Sugarloaf and Shawnee Peak.
-The pass not only includes skiing, but boarding, tubing and ice skating, too!
+The pass not only includes skiing, but also boarding, tubing and ice skating!
 To sign up, go to WinterKids.org, and be sure to download the new WinterKids app, too.